RomaniaJune 26, 2018

 |SA-5 Gammon (S-200)||Medium to high-altitude air defense||Unknown||Ground-based|

-Russia Claims that the Aegis Ashore Site is a threat to its’ national security, but the U.S. and Romania maintain that the platform is strictly for defensive purposes.
+Russia claims that the Aegis Ashore Site is a threat to its national security, but the United States and Romania maintain that the platform is strictly for defensive purposes.
+In July 2017, the U.S. State Department approved the sale of U.S. Patriot air and missile defense batteries to Romania, claiming “the proposed sale of the Patriot system will support Romania’s needs for its own self-defense and support NATO defense goals.”[iii]